HabitPlus/HabitApp/README.md

 5- Run "npm install" to install all the necessary dependencies.

-6- To start the development server, use the command npm run dev.
+6- To start the development server, use the command npm start.
 This will start a local development server on http://localhost:4000/.

 ### Frontend Installation